sameerkewal/SQL-Exam-Practice/view/view.md

 ## Constraints and stuff:
 - Je kan constraints definen zolang ze disabled zijn
 - Je kan geen check constraint definen I think

+If the view definition contains any constraints, CREATE VIEW ...
+FORCE will fail if the base table does not exist or the referenced object type does not exist.
+CREATE VIEW ...
+FORCE will also fail if the view definition names a constraint that does not exist.